med-united/eHBA-SM-B-sm-kt-certchecker/README.md

 # Checker for Card-Certificates from the Gematik System

-This utility will connect to the KoPS system and verify the certificates of the inserted cards depending on which parameters you pass over the POST request
+This utility will connect to the KoPS system and verify the certificates of the inserted cards depending on which parameters you pass over the POST request.

 # Setup
 ```